cre8tiv/azure-eventgrid-simulator-docker/README.md

   ]
 }
 ```
+The Docker.web file exposes the same ports (60101 and 60102) shown in the appsettings.json file.
+The Vagrantfile maps those ports to 10101 and 10102 respectively.
+Adding additional topics and unique ports will require modifying the Docker.web file and Vagranfile if desired.

 ### Filtering Events
 Event filtering is configurable using the filter model defined here: https://docs.microsoft.com/en-us/azure/event-grid/event-filtering.
 This page provides a full guide to the configuration options available and all parts of this guide are currently supported.
 For ease of transition, explicit limitations have also been adhered to.